JOB OPPORTUNITIES

 Criminal Prosecution Attorney

-Supervisor: Reviews plea agreements made by Assistant Attorneys and makes recommendations during the plea negotiation phase of the case; provides general guidance regarding various prosecution and trial issues and strategies.
+Reviews plea agreements made by Assistant Attorneys and makes recommendations during the plea negotiation phase of the case; provides general guidance regarding various prosecution and trial issues and strategies.
 Prepares job evaluations for Assistant Attorneys.

 Analyzes reports and evidence to determine the appropriate charges; prepares charging documents and other pleadings for prosecution to include a formal list of charges against the defendant, the minutes of testimony, and motions.